IL Hødd: Current squad

+For season transfers, see List of Norwegian football transfers winter 2024–25, and List of Norwegian football transfers summer 2025.

+Out on loan

 Other sports

 IL Hødd also has sections for team handball and gymnastics.
 The club previously had a section for athletics, which utilized the multi-use stadium Høddvoll as well.
 Hødd's athletics department hosted the 1980 Norwegian Championships in standing jumps.
 Athletics in the city has now been taken over by the Dimna IL sports club.